ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/task_tracker/README.md

 Note: 'tasktrackerqueue' must match the queue field in the app.config file.

-## Automatic Action
+## Rule

-Create an automatic action named 'Task Tracker', associated with
+Create an automatic rule named 'Task Tracker', associated with
 object type "Task".
 Choose 'tasktrackerqueue' as the message destination.
 Add condition "Active is changed".